OEE is the PULSE of your business

 Instead they should look to optimize the performance of their existing machines to increase equipment reliability, minimize changeover times, improve operator performance, and lower overall downtime.
 All these investments can be made to increase capacity and will pay greater dividends by allowing a manufacturing plant to spend its valuable time and money on their manufacturing process instead of new machine purchases.

-“How can we optimize the performance of their existing quipment?”
+“How can we optimize the performance of their existing equipment?”

 The answer is Overall Equipment Effectiveness (OEE).

-OEE is an effective tool to benchmark, analyze, and improve your production process.
-The OEE tool gives you the ability to measure your machines for productivity improvements.
+Live OEE is an effective tool to benchmark, analyze, and improve your production process.
+This OEE Software System gives you the ability to measure your machines for productivity improvements.
 OEE not only measures these inefficiencies but groups them into three categories to help you analyze the machine and have a better understanding of the manufacturing process.

 The bottom line for all employees should be to reduce production losses and build profitable products.

 The Live OEE Software provides production managers and machine operators with the necessary real time information to make crucial decisions about the effectiveness of the production process.
 Machine operators get a first hand look at the production process and the key information of the machine by viewing the data on the Console OEE Software.